kwizl/rails-form/README.md

 # ODIN PROJECT FORMS
-This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
+It is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
 Find it at [Link](http://www.theodinproject.com)

 ## Built With